New laws take effect across US on abortion, policing, taxes - NewsBreak

 Minimum wage increases, animal protections, police accountability, cutting and increasing taxes are all part of a series of new laws taking effect across the country on Saturday, the first day of 2022.

-Some of the laws such as abortion restrictions in New Hampshire or police reform measures passed in Illinois, Oregon and North Carolina address some of the most contentious issues of our time.
+Some of the laws such as in New Hampshire or passed in Illinois, Oregon and North Carolina address some of the most contentious issues of our time.

 Others, such as a Maine law passed in the aftermath of a September 2019 explosion that killed a firefighter and injured a number of others, are more narrowly focused and were passed to remedy specific situations.